-The objective of the course is to show basic and advanced methodologies (semi-analytic and numerical methods) for the simulation of thermal turbomachinery, specifically gas and vapour turbines.
-After a detailed description of the characteristics of the thermal and fluid dynamic phenomena of these machines, the mathematical formulation is presented together with different techniques to solve the equations, from relatively simple analysis based on semi-analytic methods to advanced analysis based on the numerical resolution of the equations.
+The objective of the course is to show basic and advanced methodologies (semi-analytic and numerical methods) for the simulation of thermal turbomachinery, specifically gas turbines and vapour turbines.
+After a detailed description of the main characteristics of these machines, different methodologies are presented to solve their thermal and fluid dynamic behaviour, from relatively simple analysis based on semi-analytic methods, to advanced analysis based on the computational resolution of the governing equations.
 All this in the framework of these specific thermal systems and considering their characteristic parameters and working conditions.

 The course starts with a thermodynamic analysis of gas turbines which basically consists of a compressor, a combustion chamber, and a turbine.
 More complex systems are also considered (cycles with intercoolers, regenerators, reheat combustors, multiple compressors and/or combustion chambers and/or turbines, cogeneration cycles, etc.).
 The study of the cycle is carried out considering the design approach (the components of the cycle have to be calculated under specified conditions), but also considering the more difficult prediction approach (the behaviour of a well-defined cycle components is evaluated under out of design conditions).
-Special topics related to heat transfer losses, pressure losses, gases at high velocities, etc., are also taken into account.
+Special topics related to heat transfer losses, pressure losses, gases at high velocities, etc., are also reviewed.